 In many municipal animal facilities and shelters, healthy stray cats that are poorly socialised to people are euthanased, and others are euthanased because there are simply insufficient available homes for cats.

-Cat diversion programs save many cat lives.
+Community Cat Programs save many cat lives.
 They also save human lives, because there is a significant human cost to killing.
 Up to 50% of shelter workers directly involved with euthanasia develop health problems including post-traumatic stress leading to depression, substance abuse, high blood pressure, and tragically in some cases, suicide.
 In USA, the animal rescue sector now has a suicide rate equal to the most traumatising professions – firefighters and police.